Swiss Centre, London

-The Swiss Centre was a popular tourist attraction on the edge of Coventry Street, London, at its junction with Leicester Square.
-The 14 storey building was both a showcase for Switzerland and its products, and a trade and commercial centre that featured a Swiss bank, tourist office, a chocolate and souvenir shop, a Swissair ticket office, a cafe and several Swiss themed restaurants which were located in the basement.
+The Swiss Centre, with its distinctive clock, was a popular tourist attraction on the edge of Coventry Street, London, at its junction with Leicester Square.
+The 14 storey building was both a showcase for Switzerland and its products, a trade and commercial centre that featured a Swiss bank, tourist office, a chocolate and souvenir shop, a Swissair ticket office, a cafe and several Swiss-themed restaurants which were located in the basement.